5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 GRS-certified with at least 50% recycled content

-Seven colour choices including neutrals and brights
+Seven color choices including neutrals and brights

 400 lb weight capacity